coderefinery/reproducible-research/_episodes/04-reproducible-envs.md

 ..
 ```

-#### Mnemonics
+> ## Mnemonics
+>

-- The Dockerfile is like a cooking recipe, building an image from the Dockerfile
+> - The Dockerfile is like a cooking recipe, building an image from the
-  is like doing the actual cooking.
+>   Dockerfile is like doing the actual cooking.
-- Running the Docker image to create a container doesn't have a good cooking analogy, but:
+> - Running the Docker image to create a container doesn't have a good
+>   cooking analogy, but:
-  - a Docker image is like a *class* in OOP, a Docker container is like an instance of the class.
+>   - a Docker image is like a *class* in OOP, a Docker container is like an instance of the class.
+{: .callout}

+---

-## Type-along exercise: Containerizing our workflow
+### Containerizing our workflow

 > This exercise is based on the [same example project](https://github.com/coderefinery/word-count) as in the previous episodes